-How to Install SSL Certificate in NGINX Server?
+How to Install SSL Certificate in NGINX?

 After getting your desired SSL certificate issued, you’ll need to go one step further and install the issued SSL certificate into your NGINX webserver to prevent the “Not Secure” warning.
 In addition, if you’re using the NGINX server, then go through the below steps and get your issued SSL certificate installed.